Thai beef salad with roast pumpkin, kaffir lime and peanuts

 A good Thai beef salad is one of my all time favourite dishes; I love the bold flavours, freshness of lots of crunchy vegetables and Asian herbs, not to mention a sweet, salty, sour and hot dressing that packs a flavour punch!

 This recipe is an Autumn/Winter version of a Thai beef salad, with roast pumpkin and some spinach tossed through it.
 I use Thai dressings like this one so often on salads.
 The kaffir lime really makes a difference to this salad, but if you can’t get hold of it you could use lime zest.
-This recipe is from My Food Bag‘s Gourmet bag and had amazing feedback!
+This recipe is from My Food Bag‘s Gourmet bag and had such amazing feedback, we included it in our second book, What’s For Dinner?

 Caramelised roast pumpkin